NBIK14004U Freshwater Ecology

 - read, evaluate and present scientific literature

-It is recommended that the student has passed the courses "Almen Økologi" and "Feltbiologi I, II og III, part III.
+It is recommended that the student has passed the courses "Almen Økologi" and "Feltbiologi I, II og III, part III".
+A support literature package is provide for students coming with a different background.

 - Class Instruction